BrandonJoffe/home_surveillance/Readme.md

 - The alerts panel allows you to set up certain events such as the recognition of a particular person or motion detection so    that you receive an email alert when the event occurs.
 The confidence slider sets the accuracy that you would like to use for recognition events.
 By default you'll receive a notification if a person is recognised with a percentage greater than 50%.

 - The alarm control panel sends http post requests to a web server on a Raspberry PI to control GPIO pins.
-The RPI alarm interface code is yet to be uploaded, but will be available shortly.

 ### Face Recognition and the Face Database ###
 ---